Skip to Content

 Lam T. Nguyen.
 Courtesy photo.

-When Lam T. Nguyen, ACE, walked into his first film course at the University of Denver in 2001, he didn’t expect to be nudged into an advanced class.
-The beginner course was full, and Media, Film & Journalism Studies (MFJS) professor Sheila Schroeder encouraged him to try the higher-level section instead.
+When Nguyen walked into his first film course at the University of Denver in 2001, he didn't expect to be nudged into an advanced class.
+The beginner course was full, and Media, Film & Journalism Studies (MFJS) professor Sheila Schroeder suggested he try the higher-level section instead.
 It was a small push, but one that altered the course of his academic and professional career for the better.

-“MFJS is great because it’s very hands-on; it’s not just theoretical,” said Nguyen, who earned his bachelor’s in film and video production from the University of Denver (DU) in 2005.
-“Watching films and analyzing them is one thing, but the professors advocate for getting involved and trying filmmaking for yourself.”
+"MFJS is great because it's very hands-on; it's not just theoretical," said Nguyen, who earned his bachelor's in film and video production from the University of Denver (DU) in 2005.
+"Watching films and analyzing them is one thing, but the professors advocate for getting involved and trying filmmaking yourself."

 "I still approach every project like I'm new at this when it comes to my work ethic, but I've also changed a lot in my confidence since graduation," he said.
 "As you get deeper into projects, you realize everyone around you is still learning too, and that's the beauty of working in a creative industry."

 For Nguyen, filmmaking is rooted in collaboration.
 He values the camaraderie on set and the moment when a finished film reflects the collective voices behind it.
-That spirit of shared creation traces back to his liberal arts education.

 Working alongside major actors can feel intimidating, he admits.
-Then he remembers why he is there in the first place: “I was selected to work on this project, with these people, for a reason.
+Then he remembers why he is there in the first place:

+"I was selected to work on this project, with these people, for a reason.
 I always remind myself to stay calm and confident.
-These celebrities are here to create a story and collaborate, just like me.”
+These celebrities are here to create a story and collaborate, just like me."

-“You never know when the opportunities will come, but when they do, you have to take them.”
-Lam Nguyen, on his advice to current students
+"You never know when the opportunities will come, but when they do, you have to take them."